4×4 Driving Light Installation Rules & Safety Guidelines (Australia)

 Beam Alignment & Aiming

-Even the best driving lights perform poorly if aimed incorrectly.
+Even the best 4×4 driving lights Australia products perform poorly if aimed incorrectly.

 Correct Aiming Principles